-- Set speed limits between the 50th and 85th percentile speed based on crash history, pedestrian activity and other factors. - Implementation of strict enforcement with a low tolerance for speeds exceeding the limit. - Integrate with PI & E explaining the purpose of the revised limits and the consequences for violators.
+- Set speed limits between the 50th and 85th percentile speed based on crash history, pedestrian activity, and other factors. - Implementation of strict enforcement with a low tolerance for speeds exceeding the limit.

+Integrate with PI & E explaining the purpose of the revised limits and the consequences for violators

-2017 Speed Snapshot
+Speed Snapshot

-For 2020, the MOHS staff is looking at data like never before.
+For 2023, the MOHS staff is looking at data like never before.
 The focus for MOHS has changed and has shifted the focus and priorities for the upcoming year for the MOHS.
-The data in a snapshot is as follows and what will be the priority for the MOHS during FY20: MOHS State Data
+The data in a snapshot is as follows and what will be the priority for the MOHS during FY23: MOHS State Data

-- Roadway Focus: County roads are the deadliest roadways - Age Group Focus: 30-39 and 25-29 - Ethnicity/Race & Gender Focus: White Males and White Females represent a higher fatal rate of another ethnicity and race. - Months of Focus: January, June, and February thru April are the deadliest months during the year. - Day of Week Focus: Friday and Monday are the deadliest days of the week. - Time of Day Focus: The time of day focus has also shifted from overnight hours to the hours on 3:00 p.m. and 7:00 p.m.
+- Roadway Focus: County roads are the deadliest roadways - Age Group Focus: 30-39, 25-29, and 40-49 - Ethnicity/Race & Gender Focus: White Males represent a higher fatal rate than another ethnicity and race. - Months of Focus: August, May, and June are the deadliest months during the year. - Day of Week Focus: Friday and Sunday are the deadliest days of the week. - Time of Day Focus: The time-of-day focus is 12am, 4pm and 8pm.